OpenGlobe/myamerica-devsummit/README.md

 ------------------------
 We built a platform that allows Teachers, Rangers, and the general public to upload fun and unique facts about our National Parks and Lands.
 We're hoping the facts captured here excite kids (and their families) to go visit our parks and monuments!

-Public Repo: https://natlandfacts.herokuapp.com/ (We'll be uploading the project to the Repository)
+Public Repo: [https://natlandfacts.herokuapp.com/](https://natlandfacts.herokuapp.com/) (We'll be uploading the project to the Repository)

+Team Members:
+* Julian Bialowas
+* Pierre Alvan

 iBeacon - NIC
 -------------
 See presentation.

+Team Members:
+* Andy Ford
+* Tosha Shah

 SideStream API and SideStream Reference Application - NIC
 ---------------------------------------------------------